karimsa/patrol/README.md

 $ ls
 patrol.yml
 $ docker run \
+        -d \
+        --name patrol \
+        --restart=on-failure \
         -v "$PWD:/config" \
-	-v /var/run/docker.sock:/var/run/docker.sock \
+        -v /var/run/docker.sock:/var/run/docker.sock:ro \
         -p 80:8080 \
+        --log-driver json-file \
+        --log-opt max-size=100m \
         karimsa/patrol:latest \
-	--config /config/patrol.yml
+        	--config /config/hirefast.yml
 ```

-This will start patrol on ports `80` and `8080`, where `80` will host the web interface and `8080` will host
-the API server.
-It will also give patrol access to your host machine's docker daemon so that it can spin up
+This will start patrol on port `80` with the web interface.
+It will also give patrol access to your host machine's docker daemon so that it can spin up additional containers to run checks.

-additional containers.
+*Note: limiting the maximum log size for patrol is crucial, since patrol logs every time checks are run.*

 ## Docker tags